LucasWz/SVG_to_QGIS_SYMBOLOGY/README.md

 | stroke-opacity  | param(outline-opactiy)  |
 | fill            | param(fill)             |

-> :Note: In QGis, you can define only two colors/opacities as variables.
+> **_NOTE:_** In QGis, you can define only two colors/opacities as variables.
 One for the fill, and one for the outline. **But, you don't need to use them as intended**.
-Like the exemple below, you can use the outline color for the "fill" of another object, here the shadow object's fill color.
+Like the example below, you can use the outline color for the "fill" of another object, here the shadow object's fill color.

 ## ⚙️ Requirements

+Made with `python 3.10`, not tested with other version.
-Use `BeautifulSoup4` with  `xml` parser to edit svg files and `yaml` to store configuration.
+- `BeautifulSoup4` with  `xml` parser to parse and modify svg data ;
+- `pyyaml` to store configuration and reuse it later.

 See `REQUIREMENTS.txt`.